ythirion/person-kata/README.md

 * At least a phone number is supplied in a valid format (10 digits)

 If the person is a kid (under 14 y.o) it is required to supply the favorite toy of the kid.
+The favorite toy can not be "Spongebob" nor "Hello Kitty"